This 1 Oils and Energy Stock Could Beat Earnings: Why It Should Be on Your Radar

 The Zacks Earnings ESP, or Expected Surprise Prediction, aims to find earnings surprises by focusing on the most recent analyst revisions.
 The basic premise is that if an analyst reevaluates their earnings estimate ahead of an earnings release, it means they likely have new information that could possibly be more accurate.

-The final step today is to look at a stock that meets our ESP qualifications.
-Chevron (CVX) earns a #3 (Hold) four days from its next quarterly earnings release on January 28, 2022, and its Most Accurate Estimate comes in at $3.15 a share.
+The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
+Phillips 66 (PSX) holds a #2 (Buy) at the moment and its Most Accurate Estimate comes in at $1.92 a share two days away from its upcoming earnings release on January 28, 2022.

-CVX has an Earnings ESP figure of 2.53%, which, as explained above, is calculated by taking the percentage difference between the $3.15 Most Accurate Estimate and the Zacks Consensus Estimate of $3.07.
-Chevron is one of just a large database of stocks with positive ESPs.
-These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+Phillips 66's Earnings ESP sits at 2.45%, which, as explained above, is calculated by taking the percentage difference between the $1.92 Most Accurate Estimate and the Zacks Consensus Estimate of $1.87.
+PSX is also part of a large group of stocks that boast a positive ESP.
+All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Using the Zacks Earnings ESP to your advantage is just the start.
 Make sure to check out the Earnings ESP Home Page for even more earnings-related tips and tricks to design a winning investment portfolio.